Invicta International Airlines Flight 435: Investigation

-The aircraft was only equipped with a Flight Data Recorder.
-At the time of the accident, the aviation regulations in the United Kingdom didn't require the presence of a Cockpit Voice Recorder in every transport-category aircraft.
+The aircraft was equipped with a Flight Data Recorder.
+It lacked a Cockpit Voice Recorder, which was not required in all aircraft by United Kingdom aviation regulations at the time of the accident.

 Meteorological agencies reported that snowstorms were present during Flight 435's approach, which would limit visibility.
 As Basel was located in a mountainous area, this limited visibility could be dangerous as the aircraft, like most airliners of its era, was not equipped with a Ground Proximity Warning System (GPWS).